threedworld-mit/tdw/Documentation/lessons/3d_models/custom_models.md

 ## .fbx unit scale

-The unit scale of the source .fbx file must be meters.
+The unit scale of the exported .fbx file must be meters.
 If not, the physics colliders will likely be at the wrong scale.

 ## Export .fbx files from Blender 2.8